Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/custom-content/custom-model.md

 <center>![Model Import Menu](/img/custom-model/import.png)</center>

 !!!warning "Importing Assets"
-    How you choose to import files impacts if other players can see them when you're finished.<br>For help with importing, visit [Asset Hosting](asset-hosting).
+    How you choose to import files impacts if other players can see them when you're finished.<br>For help with importing, visit [Asset Importing](asset-importing).

 ###Import Options
 There are two tabs, Model and Material, which contain all the options for importing a single model.